IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

 - `<source-registry>` is the Entitled Registry (`cp.icr.io`).
 - `<source-registry-user>` is your username.
 - `<source-registry-pass>` is your entitlement key.

+### Creating an authentication secret for the target registry

 Run the following command to create an authentication secret for the target registry: